 I think we all have been through those my-PCR-product-didn’t-get-amplified days.
-Sometimes, playing around a bit more with the PCR-conditions brings luck, or sometimes it doesn’t work at all.
+Sometimes, playing around a bit more with the PCR conditions brings luck, or sometimes it doesn’t work at all.
 These days we have access to many different types of DNA polymerases, ultrapure and buffered nucleoside triphosphates, and other necessary starting materials in convenient concentrations; but still we have to take care of the two critical components of a PCR reaction: nucleic acid template and the oligonucleotide primers.

-Selection of the right set of functional primers plays an important role in the overall success of the PCR reaction.
+Selecting the right set of functional primers plays an important role in the overall success of the PCR reaction.
 How should you do it?

 1. Short or long enough: Primer length

 The more nucleotides you add, the more specific the primer becomes; but then, the shorter the primer, the more quickly it anneals to the template DNA forming a stable, double-stranded DNA polymerase binding site.
-Balancing this dilemma, 18-24 bases are thought to be very sequence specific and work efficiently.
+Balancing this dilemma, 18-24 bases are thought to be very sequence-specific and work efficiently.